TheOdinProject/curriculum/ruby/ruby.md

 * How do you modify the items in an array?
 * How do you combine arrays?
 * How do you find the values in one array that aren't in another?
+* How do you find values in both arrays?
 * What is the difference between `push`/`pop` and `shift`/`unshift`?
 * What is the shovel operator?
 * How is `> arr.pop` different from `> arr[-1]`?